Tremé: History

 The Tremé neighborhood began as the Morand Plantation and two forts—St. Ferdinand and St. John.
 Near the end of the 18th century, Claude Tremé purchased the land from the original plantation owner.
 By 1794 the Carondelet Canal was built from the French Quarter to Bayou St. John, splitting the land.
 Developers began building subdivisions throughout the area to house a diverse population that included Caucasians and free persons of color.

 Tremé abuts the north, or lake, side of the French Quarter, away from the Mississippi River—"back of town" as earlier generations of New Orleanians used to say.
 Its traditional borders were Rampart Street on the south, Canal Street on the west, Esplanade Avenue on the east, and Broad Street on the north.
 Claiborne Avenue is a primary thoroughfare through the neighborhood.
 At the end of the 19th century, the Storyville red-light district was carved out of the upper part of Tremé; in the 1940s this was torn down and made into a public housing project.
 This area is no longer considered part of the neighborhood.
 The "town square" of Tremé was Congo Square—originally known as "Place des Nègres"—where slaves gathered on Sundays to dance.
 This tradition flourished until the United States took control, and officials grew more anxious about unsupervised gatherings of slaves in the years before the Civil War.

-The square was also an important place of business for slaves, enabling some to purchase their freedom from sales of crafts and goods there.
+The square was also an important place of business for slaves, enabling some to purchase their freedom from selling crafts and goods there.
 For much of the rest of the 19th century, the square was an open-air market.
 "Creoles of color" brass and symphonic bands gave concerts, providing the foundation for a more improvisational style that would come to be known as "Jazz".
 At the end of the 19th century, the city officially renamed the square "Beauregard Square" after the French Créole Confederate General P.G.T.
 Beauregard, but the neighborhood people seldom used that name.
-Late in the 20th century, the city restored the traditional name of "Congo Square".
+In 2011, the city restored the traditional name of "Congo Square".

 In the early 1960s, in an urban renewal project later considered a mistake by most analysts, a large portion of central Tremé was torn down.
 The land stood vacant for some time, then in the 1970s the city created Louis Armstrong Park in the area and named Congo Square within Armstrong Park.
 In 1994, the New Orleans Jazz National Historical Park was established here.